Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 - Annapurna Conservation Area Project (ACAP) (Nepal Tourism Board, Kathmandu, and Pokhara): - Also, it costs 3000 Nepali rupees per person, which can be obtained from the Tourism Board in Kathmandu and Pokhara.

-Manaslu-Tsum Valley Transportation facilities:
+Tsum Valley And Manaslu Circuit Transportation facilities:

 As per the package, Nepal Trekking Experts offers transportation by bus (available early in the morning only) from Kathmandu (Gongabu Bus Park) to Machhakhola (9/10 hrs) and Dharapani to Besisahar by a local Jeep (4/5 hrs), then we switch to another bus or van to Kathmandu (6/7 hrs).
-The bus might be congested, overcrowded (especially if you are traveling during festival time), not tidy, and stop in many villages to pick up and drop off more people en route, but it definitely takes a couple of hours longer than a private jeep to reach the final destination.
-However, you can take part of the experience and enjoy it as well.
-Otherwise, we provide private transportation on request, which costs a total of $200 to Machhakhola and $250 from Dharapani to Kathmandu.
+The local bus will be relatively cheaper but might be congested (with limited legroom), overcrowded (especially if you are traveling during festival time), untidy, and may stop in many villages to pick up and drop off more people en route.
+Therefore, it definitely takes a couple of hours longer than a private jeep to reach the final destination, which will be a unique experience of authentic Nepali travel, if you are up for experimenting.

-Manaslu Tsum Valley Trekking Meals:
+Meals In Manaslu And Tsum Valley Regions:

 Consider that you are in South Asia in Nepal and going through unexplored, very remote areas to experience the country's unspoiled splendor.
 Typically, the menus at each tea house in the villages are rather similar.
 Overall, you can choose from a variety of local dishes like Dal Bhat (rice, vegetable curry, lentil soup, pickle that can be refilled as much as you like), fried rice, dumplings (Mo Mo Tibetan meal), Thukpa, any style of potato (boiled or fried), spring rolls, or western dishes like pasta, pizza, noodles, any style of egg, porridge, muesli, chapati, Tibetan bread, etc.

-Manaslu Tsum Valley Trekking Accommodation:
+Accommodation In Manaslu And Tsum Valley Regions:

 Telephone, Internet, and Battery Charging:

-Telephone Service in the Manaslu Tsum Valley:
+Telephone Service in the Manaslu Circuit And Tsum Valley:

 Internet in the Manaslu Region:

 Certain villages and tea houses, like Philim, Chumling, Namrung, Lho, Samagaon, Samdo, Bhimthang, and Dharapani have internet, but consider that sometimes it may not be reliable due to weather and other issues.
+For more consistent access, trekkers sometimes rely on local SIM cards (NTC or Ncell) with a data package, though coverage is limited beyond the lower sections of the trail.

 Battery Charging in the Manaslu Region: